samyakgaur/Charity_Aggregator_hackathon1/README.md

 # Charity
-This is a hackathon project made using meteor as the framework
+This is a hackathon project made using meteor as the framework.